nest/nest-simulator/doc/examples/multimeter_file.rst

     nest.Connect(m, n)

-A network simulation with a duration of 100 ms is started with ``Simulate``.
+A network simulation with a duration of 100 ms is started with :py:func:`.Simulate`.

 .. code-block:: default